john3939/Getting-and-Cleaning-Data-Course-Project/README.md

 	the end result is a data table with 10299 rows and 88 columns.  this is a tidy dataset and is saved to a file called dtFinal.txt

-5) groups the data table by subject and activity and produces a summary containing the 1 mean for each feature variable per Subject/Activity. the end result is saved to a a fule called dtSummary.txt
+5) groups the data table by subject and activity and produces a summary containing the 1 mean for each feature variable per Subject/Activity. the end result is saved to a a file called dtSummary.txt